hilmandei/hilmandei/README.md

 ### Hi there 👋
+My Name is Hilman, Im a Data Scientist with 1 and half year, its quite new for me in this field.
+Thus help me in learning. thank you 😃
 <!-- **hilmandei/hilmandei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 - 🔭 I’m currently working on my own project
 - 🌱 I’m currently learning Data Scientist